-Subject Access Request to see what data is being kept about you) is free of charge and organisations must complete this within one month, except in exceptional circumstances, where multiple requests are made, a ‘reasonable’ administration fee can be charged.
+Subject Access Request ( a request from a customer to see what data is being kept about them) is free of charge and organisations must complete this within one month, except in exceptional circumstances, where multiple requests are made, a ‘reasonable’ administration fee can be charged.

 Regularly Scrutinise Your Cloud And Server Suppliers